kylejones200/psis_4700_applied_ai/webslides/topic_Fine-Tuning.md

 ## Summary

-Fine-tuning adapts models through data, not instructions.
+Fine-tuning adapts models through data, not instructions
-It's powerful but expensive and rigid.
+It's powerful but expensive and rigid
 Modern AI favors context and protocols like MCP that deliver relevance on demand

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.